Blair Athol, Queensland

 Blair Athol is a former town within Clermont in the Isaac Region, Queensland, Australia.
 It was obliterated by the development of the Blair Athol coal mine.

 History

 Early settler James MacLaren took up a pastoral run in the area in 1863 and named it Blair Athol after the village Blair Atholl, the location of Blair Castle of the Duke of Atholl in Scotland.
 While sinking a well in 1864, he discovered coal on the property.

 By 1873, early shafts were dug, revealing extensive seams of coal.
 At that time, around 100 people were living in the town and there was a hotel, although no township had been officially surveyed.
 The town was surveyed in 1878.

 Blair Athol Provisional School opened on 6 November 1893.
+In 1894, 5 acres were reserved for a school.
+In 1903, it had an average attendance of over 30 students.
 It became a State School in 1909.
+In 1911, tenders were called to relocate and extend the school building as up to 150 students were expected due to expansion of the mine and the new town survey (around the Blair Athold railway station opened in 1910) meant that the school needed to be moved to a more central location.
+In 1918, funding was approved to build a new school.